How can I make money from podcasting?

 That means you’ll need to think of how partnering with you would justify the cost of sponsoring your show.

-It’s also important to note that—as the name suggests—the deal-maker sponsorship arrangement is totally reliant on your deal-making capabilities as a business, so be prepared to put on your negotiating hat.
+It’s also important to note that—as the name suggests—the deal-maker sponsorship arrangement is totally reliant on your deal-making capabilities as a business person, so be prepared to put on your collaborating and negotiating hat.

 In case you’re having trouble envisioning how this kind of deal might look, here are a few routes I’ve seen podcasters take:

-1. Mentioning the sponsor in the podcast audio and adding the company’s link to the show notes with a line that says the episode is brought to you by that company.
+1. Mentioning the sponsor in the podcast audio and add the company’s link to the show notes with a line that says the episode is brought to you by that company.

 2. Interviewing key members of the sponsor’s operation or business as a paid interview.
 In essence, the sponsor pays to be interviewed on the podcast and exposed to its audience.